evanwill/_drafts/_notes/etherpadsetup.md

+---
-# How to set up Etherpad in a cloud VM
+title: How to set up Etherpad on a cloud VM
+layout: post
+tags: cloud, tool
+date: 2016-06-01
+---

 Set up an Ubuntu server, then follow these directions to get an instance of Etherpad up and running!
 For full documentation check out the [Etherpad-lite wiki](https://github.com/ether/etherpad-lite/wiki).